 Eminent subject specialists discuss the latest guidelines in acute ischemic stroke, the implementation of multimodal imaging, the added value of the radiologists in stroke care, and much more.

-Earn credit at your own pace with unlimited access to this course through July 7, 2022.
+Earn credit at your own pace through July 7, 2022 and continue to access your videos until July 8, 2029.
 See below for learning outcomes and a list of individual lectures and speakers.

 This course offers 2.00 CME and SA-CME Credits following completion of an online assessment.

 Video content for this Online Course will be available to view until July 8, 2029, which is ten years following the issuance date of this course.
 ARRS reserves the right to remove video content before the end of the ten year period.
 Video content that contradicts current science or misleads the viewer based on changes to accepted clinical practice may be removed on a case-by-case basis.